-Prescription Drugs Addiction Treatment Ontario
+Prescription Drugs Addiction Treatment

-Prescription Drugs Addiction Rehab Ontario
+Overview: Prescription Drugs Addiction Treatment

 We focus on addiction and holistic therapies that treat our patients as a whole.
 Treating the issue and the person in a home like, and comfortable setting offers support.
 Patients learn recovery tools and how to cope while making healthy choices that are critical to overcoming their issues.

 Being addicted to prescription drugs can take a heavy toll on a person’s physical body.
-A physical dependence often develops whereby the person psychologically needs the drugs to function.
+Physical dependence often develops whereby the person psychologically needs the drugs to function.
 Detox is the process whereby these drugs get removed in a medically safe and comfortable environment.
 It is the first step in recovery for many of our patients.

 GET HELP TODAY!